 What to Expect During Nose Surgery

 Before undergoing nose surgery, you meet and discuss the procedure with a facial plastic surgeon.
-Dr. Epstein uses digital computer imaging to show you the potential changes and allow you to communicate with him your goals.
+Dr. Bared uses digital computer imaging to show you the potential changes and allow you to communicate with him your goals.

 On the day of the surgery, you head to the surgeon’s surgical facility where the anesthetist uses twilight sedation to make sure you do not feel or remember anything during the procedure.
 This means you sleep through the surgery, but you do not require a breathing tube, as you breathe naturally on your own.

 The plastic surgeon makes an incision at the bottom of the nose, between the two nostrils, and lifts the skin from the tissue in order to view the bone and cartilage structure.
 At this point, the blueprint of changes made on the rhinoplasty digital imaging software helps the surgeon sculpt tissue, rasp bone, and correct any other problems.
 In some cases, cartilage may be harvested from the septum or the ear to help add cartilage when there isn’t enough.
 Sutures close any incisions and secure any changes to the tissue or cartilage.
 The nose is covered in a protective splint that will be removed about a week after the surgery.

 After One Week

 After the rhinoplasty surgery, there will be bruising and swelling.
 By the end of the week, some bruising and swelling will have decreased, but there is still going to be swelling.
 At six days following the surgery, the splint placed following the rhinoplasty comes off.
 At this point, you will see some of your new nose, but swelling will continue to decrease over the next year.